Intermediate Digital Photography Series

 Early Registration: $150 - Late Registration $175

 These classes pick up where the Beginner Digital Photography classes leave off.
-With the basics of exposure and focus you learned in the first three classes, these intermediate sessions will dig deeper into your camera, other photography gear and on to the more creative aspects of photography.
+With the basics of exposure and focus you learned in the first four classes, these intermediate sessions will dig deeper into your camera, other photography gear and on to the more creative aspects of photography.

-This series of three sessions replaces the DSLR-3 and DSLR-4 classes that we’ve taught to more than 1,300 novice photographers over the last 10 years.
+This series of four sessions replaces the DSLR-3 and DSLR-4 classes that we’ve taught to more than 1,300 novice photographers over the last 10 years.
 Camera technology is evolving, and we’ve reworked the classes with new visuals, added a shoot and review session, and created teaching materials to include the increasing use of mirrorless cameras along with traditional DSLRs.
 If you’re not sure whether your camera is right for this class, check the FAQ tab or email us from the CONTACT page.

 - The light meter: understanding how your camera reads and measures light and how it can sometimes cause exposure problems.

 - Exposure control: bracketing, exposure compensation and reading a histogram.